k41m4n/SSM/README.md

 #> [1,] 0.00211807
 ```

-Extracting the maximum likelihood estimate of the state disturbance variance:
+Extracting the maximum likelihood estimate of the state disturbance variances for level and slope:

 ``` r
 (Q <- fit$model$Q)